Basti district: Economy

 The district is noted for its cotton textiles and sugar industries.
 Cottage industries and small-scale industries including the manufacturing units of brassware, iron and carpentry goods, agricultural implements, bricks, agro-products, foot-wear, soaps, candles, and pottery are present here.
 Basti is also known for its bamboo, eucalyptus (Eucalyptus teritrornis), mango and shisham (Dalbergia sissoo) populations.
 Four sugar factories are housed in the district.
 Sugarcane, maize, paddy, pulses, wheat, barley, and potato are commonly cultivated.
 Most of the population depends for their livelihood on agricultural practices.
 The district is well-connected through NH 28 which reflects on its good economy.
 The city is well-connected through railways also.

 In 2006 the Ministry of Panchayati Raj named Basti one of the country's 250 most backward districts (out of a total of 640).
 It is one of the 34 districts in Uttar Pradesh currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).
 City is also known for nationwide youth organisation National Association of Youth founded by Bhavesh Kumar Pandey and run from Basti.
-The organization organizes Basti Mini Marathon every year since 2012.
+The organisation organizes Basti Mini Marathon every year since 2012.